-Permit No
+Pe Permit No

-TOWNSHI C
+TOWNSHIP TOWNSHIP

-PERMIT
+PERMIT PERMIT

-Building(); Zoning Change(); Conditional Use(); \$ Site Approval()
+Building(); Zoning Change(); Conditional Use(); Site Ap oproval()

 This permit is issued to:

 Name of applicant:

 Mailing Address:

-Phone Numbers: work; home ; cell
+Phone Numbers: work; home; ce

-If applicant is a business or organization; Titl e of authorized agent:
+If applicant is a business or organization; Title of authorized agent:

-Subject Property is located in: Subject Property is located in:(quarter) of Section
+Subject Property is located in:(quarter) of Section

 Subject Property address:

-For the purpose of:::
+For the purpose of::::

-Applicant has() or has not () met al I the requirements of
+Applicant has() or has not () met all the requirements of

 Township Zoning Regulations.

-Applicant is required to meet these condition S:
+Applicant is required to meet these conditions:

-And to insure that all construction and uses and State building codes and ordinances. will conform to Township
+And to insure that all construction and uses will conform to Township

-e right to enter subject or operty to gather information

-pertinent to this permit and to ensure complia • • •
+Township reserves the right to enter subject property pertinent to this permit and to ensure compliance with any conditions. / to gather information